AkashGhadge97/Data-Engineering/Docker/Docker_Basics.md

 - With containers, it becomes easier for teams across different units, such as development, QA and Operations to work seamlessly across   applications.
 - You can deploy Docker containers anywhere, on any physical and virtual machines and even on the cloud.

+## Components of Docker

+- Docker Engine : It is used for building Docker images and creating Docker containers.
+- Docker Hub : This is the registry which is used to host various Docker images
+- Docker Compose : This is used to define applications using multiple Docker containers.